glesys/butler-service/README.md

 :information_source: Remember that your applications `config/butler.php` only merges the first level of the [default configuration](src/config/butler.php).

-### Default routes

-There are 3 default routes; "front", "graphql" and "health".
-They can be updated at `butler.service.routes` in `config/butler.php`.

-For example you might want to listen for graphql on `/api` instead of `/graphql`.
+## Views

-Their views can be updated by publishing them:
+Views can be updated by publishing them:

 ```shell
 php artisan vendor:publish --tag=butler-views